ScilifelabDataCentre/pathogens-portal/content/english/data_types/health_data/register_based_research.md

 Information about [how to order data and statistics](https://www.scb.se/en/services/ordering-data-and-statistics/) from **Statistics Sweden**.

 ## Ongoing research projects

 Below is a manually curated overview of research projects using *Register data* that are funded by major funding agencies in Sweden.
 As it is manually curated, the list may not be exhaustive and new projects will be added as soon as possible.
 If you think that your project should be listed here but isn’t, please [get in touch with us](/contact/).
 For a list of all research projects funded by major funding agencies in Sweden [see this section of the portal](/projects/ongoing/).

-"[ongoing research projects with "register_based": "true" go here]"
+{{< display_funded_projects filter_variable="register_based" >}}

 ## Publications

 Below is a list of pre-prints and published scientific journal articles using *Register data* involving at least one author affiliated with a Swedish university or research institute.
 Note that this list is based on a manually curated database and, as such, may not be exhaustive.
 If you think that a publication should be listed here but isn’t, or feel that information about a publication needs correction, please [get in touch with us](/contact/).
 For a list of all publications on COVID-19 and SARS-CoV-2 involving at least one author affiliated with a Swedish univerisity or research institute [see this section of the portal](/publications/).

-"[table with publications and the register used in publication go here]"
+{{< register_based_research_examples >}}

-## RUT metadata tool
+## Register Utilizer Tool (RUT)

-The [Registerforskning-website](https://www.registerforskning.se/sv/) features the new Register Utiliser Tool ([RUT](https://www.registerforskning.se/sv/register-i-sverige/metadataverktyget-rut/)) that allows researchers to search and match metadata in registers from both register holding authorities and organizations, which facilitates the use of register-based data.
+The [Registerforskning-website](https://www.registerforskning.se/sv/) features the Register Utiliser Tool ([RUT](https://www.registerforskning.se/sv/register-i-sverige/metadataverktyget-rut/)) that allows researchers to search and match metadata in registers from both register holding authorities and organizations, which facilitates the use of register-based data.
 All the registers made available in the tool are structures according to Generic Statistical Information Model ([GSIM](https://statswiki.unece.org/display/gsim/)) which is a framework for metadata developed by the United Nations Economic Commission for Europe ([UNECE](https://unece.org)).An important functionality in RUT is the possibility to search for variables without an exact name using the free text option, in addition search also allows searchers of specific terms or populations.
 Most of the metadata and concepts in RUT are in Swedish.
 Semantic mapping to international ontologies and terminologies has been carried out in some registers connected to RUT and is ongoing in other registers.
 Such mapping enables machine readability and multilingualism in the languages implemented by the ontologies or terminologies.During the pandemic, register-based data from, for example, the Swedish Intensive Care Registry ([SIR](https://www.icuregswe.org/)), one of the Swedish national quality registers which include the number of inpatients with COVID-19 in Swedish intensive care departments, have proved important for both research and policy-making.

-In summary, the RUT tool that makes the metadata searchable contributes to making the registered registers more FAIR (**F**indable, **A**ccessible, **I**nteroperable and **R**eusable, for more information about FAIR see [here](https://scilifelab-data-guidelines.readthedocs.io/en/latest/docs/general/fair_principles.html)).Note that though the tool is free of charge you need to use an email connected to a research institution, or to an authority or organization that holds registers to set up a <a class="btn btn-secondary" href="https://rut.registerforskning.se/logga-in/" role="button">RUT account.</a>
+In summary, the RUT tool that makes the metadata searchable contributes to making the registered registers more FAIR (**F**indable, **A**ccessible, **I**nteroperable and **R**eusable, for more information about FAIR see [here](https://scilifelab-data-guidelines.readthedocs.io/en/latest/docs/general/fair_principles.html)).Note that though the tool is free of charge you need to use an email connected to a research institution, or to an authority or organization that holds registers to set up a <a href="https://rut.registerforskning.se/logga-in/">RUT account.</a>

 ## Background

 A *register-based study* can be defined as *“…an investigation of a research question or hypothesis using data from (a) new or existing registry(-ies) for patient recruitment and data collection...”*.
 A register-based study may both be primary use of data and/ or secondary use of data.
 Secondary use of data means that the data in the register was originally collected for a different purpose.
 Register-based studies can be both clinical trials or a non-interventional trails/studies ([EMA, Guideline of register-based studies, 2020](https://www.ema.europa.eu/en/documents/scientific-guideline/guideline-registry-based-studies_en.pdf)).
 Using register-based data gives the researchers the possibility to study real-patient data and capture longitudinal data, in so called “real-world practice”.
 Importantly, register-based research covers all quantitative scientific disciplines, for example, Public Health, Sociology, Demography, Psychology, Statistics, Medical and Social Sciences, Health Economics etc. that use registers in research.
 Sweden has a long tradition of population-based registers, and the use of personal identity numbers allows linking between registers.
 Therefore, Sweden has the unique opportunity to use rich data from different population-registers for research aimed at better public health.

 ### Registerforskning.se - a hub for information about register-based data